gost/docs/gost_docker.md

 The docker images can run separately, or running in a combined way using the Dockercompose file.

-Tags: Use the tag latest for the latest development version, otherwise use a tag like '0.4' for more stable versions.

-# Running GOST with Docker-compose
+## Running GOST with Docker-compose

 ```
 $ wget https://raw.githubusercontent.com/gost/docker-compose/master/docker-compose.yml